 Benji Lewis, founder of virtual interior design service, Zoom That Room says: 'Christmas can be stressful for many people, and rather than buying everything new, try to focus on a few key items to ensure that your table is welcoming, elegant and a little bit opulent.'

 'I like splashes of gold, paired with chic colors such as blue and ivory.
 A smart and beautiful table should be packed with your best china and polished glasses, and be ready to welcome everyone to a warm, fun and festive occasion.' he continues.
 'Of course, string lights and candles are also a great Christmas addition, bringing twinkling warmth to any room.'

-Here, in cookery writer Skye McAlpine's Christmas dining room, the table has been set sparsely in a quasi-still life food tableau, allowing for the feast to take centre stage.
+Here, in cookery writer Skye McAlpine's Christmas dining room, the table has been set sparsely in a quasi-still-life food tableau, allowing for the feast to take center stage.

-Simple glass vases provide the base for an abundance of informal florals and foliage, while matching glass tableware are stacked with food, all finished with oversized velvet ribbons on each place setting.
+Simple glass vases provide the base for an abundance of informal florals and foliage while matching glass tableware is stacked with food, all finished with oversized velvet ribbons on each place setting.
 The rest of the room is decorated very minimally to allow the dining table to become the focus.

 Create an instantly rich and sumptuous feel to your dining space by draping the table in an oversized tablecloth with layers of trimmings.

-Fill a glass cloche with gold baubles and twinkling lights as your centrepiece and echo the gold look on similarly gilded mirrors, candlesticks and curtains.
+Fill a glass cloche with gold baubles and twinkling lights as your centerpiece and echo the gold look on similarly gilded mirrors, candlesticks and curtains.

-Restraining your color scheme to black and white provides the perfect backdrop for the main event on Christmas Day – the food.
-Turkey and all the trimmings will take centre stage in your scheme, while swathes of greenery will add depth to the scheme.
+Limiting your color scheme to black and white provides the perfect backdrop for the main event on Christmas Day – the food.
+Turkey and all the trimmings will take center stage in your scheme, while swathes of greenery will add depth to the scheme.